The meaning of CPD:

 Is CPD certification recognised in the US?

 CPD accreditation is also recognised in the US but some bodies may request continuing education (CE) hours instead.
-Generally, you will receive the same amount of CPD as CE credits.
+You will receive the same amount of CPD as CE credits.
 For 6 CPD or CE credits check out this course on a polyvagal approach to addiction, with Jan Winhall.

 Is CPD recognised anywhere else?